amundsen-io/rfcs/rfcs/000-column-details-access-and-side-panels.md

 ## Motivation

 Currently, our users need to click on the ⌄ icon to expand column details to see the full description and stats.
-The problem with this interaction is that 1) the expanded section takes up a lot of space and pushes down other columns in the list, 2) it is not scalable as we look to add more column metadata, and 3) the location of the ⌄ icon will clash with ↳ icon in complex tables that contain nested columns (as specified in Nested Columns RFC.)
+The problem with this interaction is that...
+1. the expanded section takes up a lot of space and pushes down other columns in the list,
+2. it is not scalable as we look to add more column metadata, and
+3. the location of the ⌄ icon will clash with ↳ icon in complex tables that contain nested columns (as specified in [Nested Columns RFC](./000-1-nested-columns.md).)

 Also, this layout change could potentially improve our search results page, by providing a new way to preview table metadata in a right side panel without leaving the results page, so that users could compare and decide which table details page they want to click into.

 ## Guide-level Explanation (aka Product Details)

 You can now see column details on the right side panel instead of expanding the row in the table area.
 Click on any of the active columns and the panel will slide out from the right side.
 You can close it by clicking on the x at the top right corner.

 ## UI/UX-level Explanation